7 Mortgage Payoff Hacks to Save Thousands in 2025

 Every extra dollar on your principal saves you from paying interest to the bank for years!

-Bi-Weekly Payments with Mortgage Payoff Early Calculator
+Hack 1: Bi-Weekly Payments with the Mortgage Payoff Calculator

 • A year has 12 months, so 12 payments.